 In 2008, public buses entered the roads of Abu Dhabi.
 The Department of Public Transportation offers commuters new, modern buses with air-conditioning and access for passengers with disabilities.
-The buses serve the city of Abu Dhabi with its suburbs as well as Al Ain and Madinat Zayed.
+The buses serve the city of Abu Dhabi with its suburbs, as well as Al Ain and Madinat Zayed.

 Another very popular way to get around in Abu Dhabi is by taxi.
-Abu Dhabi’s taxi fleet is controlled by the Centre for Regulation of Transport by Hire Cars (TransAD), a government organization established in 2006.
+Abu Dhabi’s taxi fleet is controlled by the Center for Regulation of Transport by Hire Cars (TransAD), a government organization established in 2006.

 In the cities of Abu Dhabi and Al Ain, passengers can also order pink taxis.
 These come with a female driver and ensure safe transportation for women and children younger than 10 years of age.
 They operate for the usual fare.

 Long-distance taxis which travel to other emirates are available as well.
-You will find them at the bus station at the intersection of Al Muroor and Defense Road.
+You will find them at the main bus station at the intersection of Al Muroor and Defense Road.
 The fare is determined by the meter.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.